F. Van Wyck Mason: Hugh North Series

 Captain (later Major and Colonel) Hugh North was a prototype for James Bond: tough, athletic, a good shot and hand-to-hand fighter, as well as perfect in dress, manner, and speech for elegant society.
 The North series also sometimes foreshadowed actual military events, including a sneak attack on Pearl Harbor.
 Mason created the character in 1930 and the series began with stories that had a fairly traditional mystery format.
 Through the years leading up to WW II these stories contain increasing levels of political intrigue but retained a murder mystery as a central theme.
 After the war the series largely became more typical spy fiction with the emphasis on a secret mission.

-Historical Fiction
+Historical fiction

-His historical stories nearly always involve some kind of warfare and frequently include naval battles or long sea voyages.
+Mason's historical stories nearly always involve some kind of warfare and frequently include naval battles or long sea voyages.
 Most of his historical novels are prefaced by a fairly lengthy (usually several pages) discussion of the historical setting and context of his story.
 Often, with his fictional characters, Mason recounts the story of some significant but not widely known historical event.
 Actual historical people are occasionally introduced as minor characters of the plot.
 An interesting tidbit about Mason's work in this genre is that most of the titles have 13 letters.
 When writing Rivers of Glory his secretary pointed out that the titles of the first two books in that series met that criterion, so Mason decided to go with it.